How hunting with dogs can cause lifetime injuries

 One of the key laws we use is the Animal Welfare Act.
 If an individual is prosecuted for an offence under the Act then they can now face a maximum of up to five years in prison and/or an unlimited fine - as of June 2021 - up from the previous maximum of six months.

 The previous sentencing guidelines simply weren't long enough for many of the meticulously planned crimes our SOU investigates each year.
-The team - responsible for proactive and intelligence-led investigations into large-scale, serious and organised animal crime - see some of the most unimaginable cruelty inflicted, deliberately, to animals.
-From dogs who are kept in pitch black barns with no human interaction and forced to breed over and over and over again to produce lucrative puppies to cockerels who are pitted against each other to fight to the death, sometimes in bloody, barbaric battles that go on for over an hour.
+The team - responsible for proactive and intelligence-led investigations into large-scale, serious and organised animal crime - see some of the most unimaginable cruelty inflicted, deliberately, on animals.
+From dogs who are kept in pitch-black barns with no human interaction and forced to breed over and over and over again to produce lucrative puppies to cockerels who are pitted against each other to fight to the death, sometimes in bloody, barbaric battles that go on for over an hour.

 The team also launches dozens of investigations into the persecution of wildlife every year.
 Not only do these offences see wild animals - such as badgers - suffering immeasurably, but also lead to the unnecessary suffering of the hunting dogs who are bred, trained and kept for one sole purpose; to go out and kill wildlife for their owners.